Eerwigy/bloxd_muskets/README.md

 You can playtest this at https://bloxd.io/play/classic/bloxd_muskets.

+## Morale

+Morale is calculated based on your proximity to other teammates and your HP.
+High morale will let you reload faster and deal more damage, while low morale makes you slower and weaker.
+To maintain a high morale, it is advised to stay in formation.

+## Roles

+You will be assigned one of the following at the beginning of a battle.

+### Musketeer

+This is the default role.
+You recieve a smoothbore musket which you can use to shoot musketballs or stab enemies with your bayonet.

+### Sharpshooter

+You recieve a rifled musket.
+This deals more ranged damage than a smoothbore and is more accurate.
+Howeevr, you deal less melee damage.

+### Grenadier

+Grenadiers are elite soldiers.
+You get the same equipment as musketeers but with a strength bonus.
+You also get a few handgrenades to disorient the enemy.

+### Dragoon

+You get a horse and and a cavalry sabre.
+You can use this to charge the enemy.

+### Artillery

+You recieve a 4-lb field cannon that can shoot explosive shells.
+It is very heavy, so you have a slowness debuff.
+You also get an infantry sabre to defend yourself in close combat.

+### Captain

+You are the leader of your team.
+You can order your team to hold position, march, charge or fallback.
+You have an infantry sabre for melee and a pistol for long range.

+## Teams

+You can play in teams of 3-15.
+The role composition changes based on the amount of players:

+- 3 Players: 1 Musketeer, 1 Sharpshooter, 1 Captain
+- 7 Players: 3 Musketeer, 2 Sharpshooter, 1 Artillery, 1 Captain
+- 15 Players: 7 Musketeer, 3 Sharpshooter, 2 Grenadiers, 1 Artillery, 1 Dragoon, 1 Captain

 ## Texture pack

 Use the texture pack to show custom musket and sabre models.
 If you don't, it would just show the default crossbow and sword.